SofiaBili/LifeTracker/README.md

 # LifeTracker
 An app that can help you keep track of your to-do's and budget with built-in calendar and profile.
-University project for the subject "Android programming" at University of West Attica, departement of Informatics and Computer Engineering.
+University project for the subject "Android programming" at University of West Attica, department of Informatics and Computer Engineering.

 ## Table of Contents
 - [About](#about)